decretist/Dissertation/Chapter1/chapter1.md

 There are only three places in the first recension of the *Decretum* that incorporate material taken directly from Justinianic Roman law
-sources: C.2, q.6, c.28 (an excerpt from the *Authenticum*), and C.15, q.3, cc.1-3 and C.15, q.3, c.4 (three excerpts from the *Codex*
+sources: C.2 q.6 c.28 (an excerpt from the *Authenticum*), and C.15 q.3 cc.1-3 and C.15 q.3 c.4 (three excerpts from the *Codex*
 and four from the *Digest*).[@winroth_making_2000, 146-148]

-Gratian does not deploy the proper Justinianic shades of meaning to the concepts of ownership and possession when discussing the issue of *restitutio in integrum* in the first-recension version of C.3, q.1, d.p.c.2.
+Gratian does not deploy the proper Justinianic shades of meaning to the concepts of ownership and possession when discussing the issue of *restitutio in integrum* in the first-recension version of C.3 q.1 d.p.c.2.
 Instead, he uses concepts and vocabulary that, Winroth argues, derive from pre-Justinianic Roman law sources such as the *Lex Romana Visigothorum*.[@winroth_making_2000, 148-151]

 Furthermore, there are places in the first recension where Gratian, in Winroth's opinion, would have reached different conclusions had he used Justinianic Roman law.
-He points to Gratian's treatment of false (or at least unsuccessful) accusers in C.2, q.3, and the penalties, including infamy, incurred by them.
-Gratian's analysis -- he distinguishes three categories of false accusers based on material indirectly derived from the *Lex Romana Visigothorum* -- is incompatible with the well-developed Justinianic jurisprudence on the subject.[@winroth_making_2000, 153-156]
+He points to Gratian's treatment of false (or at least unsuccessful) accusers in C.2 q.3, and the penalties, including infamy, incurred by them.
+Gratian's analysis

-But there is one question -- C.15, q.3 -- in the first recension
+---he distinguishes three categories of false accusers based on material indirectly derived from the *Lex Romana Visigothorum*--- is incompatible with the well-developed Justinianic jurisprudence on the subject.[@winroth_making_2000, 153-156]

-of the *Decretum* in which Gratian makes substantive use of Justinianic Roman law concepts and vocabulary as a part of his argument in the *dicta* and does so more or less correctly in Winroth's judgment.
+But there is one question---C.15 q.3---in the first recension of the *Decretum* in which Gratian makes substantive use of Justinianic Roman law concepts and vocabulary as a part of his argument in the *dicta* and does so more or less correctly in Winroth's judgment.